 Always consult a physician first before giving medicine to a child.
 If your child has a history of allergies, tell your doctor.
 This is especially critical with children who have had allergies before because it could recur again.

-In a study, allergies to NSAID drugs were confirmed in a small proportion of patients with a previous reported reaction.
-The authors also wrote that ibuprofen was most implicated drug with symptoms such as skin rashes and swelling of the skin.
+In a study, allergies to NSAID drugs were confirmed in a small proportion of patients with a previously reported reaction.
+The authors also wrote that ibuprofen was the most implicated drug with symptoms such as skin rashes and swelling of the skin.
 The drug provocation test was essential to establish the diagnosis.

 If the doctor suspects the child is allergic to certain medications or antibiotics, then he will usually not prescribe such drugs to them.
 Never assume that an allergic reaction is inconsequential.
-It can be life threatening.
+It can be life-threatening.

 Symptoms of an allergic reaction to ibuprofen in babies, and anaphylaxis